lupyuen/lupyuen.github.io/src/bisect.md

 How many commits between 14 Nov and 4 Dec?

-Now that we can bisect automatically: Shall we do this for All Failed Builds?
+Now that we can bisect reliably and automatically: Shall we do this for All Failed Builds?

 NuttX Hash vs Apps Hash